Where bloggers meet other bloggers.

 I am much better in public situations than I thought.

-It was overwhelming at times but not as much as I thought I would be.
+It was overwhelming but not as much as I thought I would be.

 Marianne giving me some moral support.